bonsi/fanshim-python-pwm/README.md

 If on your system you have a different user directory, e.g. on volumio you would have "volumio" instead of "pi" then in every case above replace "pi" with "volumio".

-On some other OS like volumio you may also need to do all or some these commands before running the code (after doing sudo ./install.sh) sudo apt update sudo apt install python3 sudo apt install python3-pip sudo pip3 install RPi.GPIO
+On some other OS like volumio you may also need to do all or some these commands before running the code (after doing sudo ./install.sh)
+* sudo apt update
+* sudo apt install python3
+* sudo apt install python3-pip
+* sudo pip3 install RPi.GPIO
+* sudo pip3 install psutil --upgrade

 Original Pimorini Readme file...........
 # Fan Shim for Raspberry Pi